 This is terrifying - a robot that you can't destroy.
 If you break it by kicking it to pieces then the pieces simply move towards each other and reassemble.
-Is this science fiction or gothic horror made real?

 We are used to the idea of robot swarms being useful if slighly strange, but what about a robot made up of modules that are connected using magnets.
 If you disrupt the organization then each module has enough intelligence and degrees of freedom to detect any nearby modules and re-form the original robot.

 "Mark Yim's ModLab (University of Pennsylvania) develops relatively simple robots that can quickly self-assemble into more complex configurations.
 This trait could prove useful when robots are deployed to places with unknown or unstable terrain, because they are able to reconfigure their bodies to tackle unpredictable obstacles on the fly.
 This video shows some of the capabilities of CKbot, a chain-style modular robot."

 Just watch the video - but make sure you watch to the very end:

 which translates to

 "one of the researchers kicks the machine again!"

 Overall it is very impressive, if a bit on the slow side, but it all really falls apart at the end of the video when the degrees of coupling between the modules proves to be not quite good enough to stop them falling apart when someone doesn't kick them.